najmarazzaq761/Real-Time-Weather-Tracker-App/README.md

+# Real-Time Weather Tracker App
+Try live demo here : https://real-time-weather-tracker.streamlit.app/

 https://github.com/user-attachments/assets/b6e69117-e0f1-4a3d-9563-822bcaa41261
-# Real-Time Weather Tracker App

 This is a simple web application that provides real-time weather updates for any city using data from the OpenWeatherMap API.
 The app allows users to input a city name and get information like the current temperature, wind speed, humidity, and more.